deepakr-28/simply-jekyll/about.md

 ---

 ### Things I'm Happy I did!
 - **alrt.ai**: It's not every day you can say you co-founded an Enterprise AI Start-up with the Head of Risk Analytics at SCB who you met through Reddit.
-I got to learn about how Hedge funds work, how Risk Managers think, why VP of Sales gets paid more and exposure, and a network that your average 4th year engineering student doesn't come by.
+I got to learn stuff like how Hedge Funds work, how Risk Managers think, and why the VP of Sales always gets paid more!
+Along with that, gaining exposure and a network that your average 4th year engineering student doesn't come by.
 - **Google Summer of Code**: This is probably the one thing I worked the most hard for.
-I had to grind my evening after college, sometimes even skip classes completely to make sure I wrote good code for EvalAI and that eventually ended up getting selected for this program.
+I had to grind my evenings after college, sometimes even skip classes completely to make sure I wrote good code for EvalAI and that eventually ended up getting selected for this program.
 - **Data Science at Trell**: The coolest gig I got.
 I decided to give Data Science a try since doing statistics and A/B testing fascinated the hell out of me.
 I had to churn through the ISLR book and eventually got the internship for which I had to move to Bangalore.
 They brought beer to the office every Friday and they have 20 million active users now.
 - **Mentor for Google Code-In, 2016**: The confidence I got when they selected an 18-year-old to mentor other 18-year-olds probably got me through 4 years of Engineering and pushed to contribute to Open-Source and talk to more people online.
 Talk about the butterfly effect.
 - **Talk at FOSSASIA Summit, 2018**: Ah, the time when I got invited for a talk at Singapore and got an extreme case of Impostor Syndrome because I felt like the work I did was sub-par (it was) and the people there were beyond accomplished (they were).